ttezel/twit/README.md

 npm install mocha -g should
 ```

 Note: When the `-g` flag is invoked, the package will be installed globally.
 In order to use `mocha` from the command line, you must use the `-g` flag.
+This is necessary to run the tests with `npm test`.

 Create a `config.js` file in the root of the cloned repo.
 It should export the oauth credentials.
 It should look something like this: